Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains: Quantics TT representation of the finite-difference method

 \subsubsection{Displacement Operator}

-The displacement of a discretized function can be realized by shifting each grid value by a specified distance.
-This is nothing else than applying a single-band matrix to a vector (see Fig. ~\ref{fig:band_operator_shifting}) and is therefore an efficient operation in the QTT representation.
+The displacement of a discretized function {(for example $\frac{1}{\mathbf{|r|}}$ by $\mathbf{R}$, see \eqref{eq:hf_operators})} can be realized by shifting each grid value by a specified distance.
+This is nothing else than applying a single-band matrix to a vector (see Fig.~\ref{fig:band_operator_shifting}) and is therefore an efficient operation in the QTT representation.
 In one dimension the displaced tensor train is

 where the tensor train matrix $B(d)$ approximates a single-band operator and is dependent on the distance $d$.
 If the tensor train is based on a multi-dimensional function $f(x_1, x_2, ..., x_n)$ the operator $B(d_{x_1},d_{x_2},...,d_{x_n})$ can be decomposed into a product of band operators for each dimension